gakalmar/Notes/Useful_Functions.md

     array.shift()                                       //remove item from start

     array[1]                                            //returns 2nd item in array with index1
-    array.splice(index1, number)                        //removes the number of items from index1
+    array.splice(index1, number, add1, ...addn)         //removes the number of items from index1, then adds all items listed after

     array.reverse()                                     //reverses array order in place (it changes the original too!)